okeonline/filament-archivable/README.md

 }
 ```

-It will show the ```ArchiveAction``` on records that aren't archived, and will show the ```UnarchiveAction``` on those which are currently archived:
+It will show the ```ArchiveAction``` on records that aren't archived, and will show the ```UnArchiveAction``` on those which are currently archived:

 ![Actions](assets/screen-actions.png)

 > You should add **both** actions to the same table.
 The action itself wil determine if it should be shown on the record.

-The actions are normal table actions, similar to the [Delete](https://filamentphp.com/docs/3.x/actions/prebuilt-actions/delete) and [Restore](https://filamentphp.com/docs/3.x/actions/prebuilt-actions/restore) actions of Filament.
-You can add all features that are described in the [Filament Table Actions Documentation](https://filamentphp.com/docs/3.x/tables/actions), like:
+The actions are normal table actions, similar to the [Delete](https://filamentphp.com/docs/3.x/actions/prebuilt-actions/delete) and [Restore](https://filamentphp.com/docs/3.x/actions/prebuilt-actions/restore) actions of FilamentPHP.
+You can add all features that are described in the [FilamentPHP Table Actions Documentation](https://filamentphp.com/docs/3.x/tables/actions), like:

 - ```hiddenLabel()```
 - ```tooltip()```